Session 9 Extension

 Recap: The remove-first Function

-We just wrote a function named remove-first that takes two arguments, a symbol s and a list of symbols los.
+In Session 9, we wrote a function named remove-first that takes two arguments, a symbol s and a list of symbols los.
 It returns a list just like los minus only the first occurrence of s.

 (define remove-first